Appian Way Productions: 2011 onward

 Red Riding Hood, directed by Catherine Hardwicke, was Appian Way's first release in 2011.
 The film, set in a village haunted by werewolves, follows a young girl who falls in love with an orphan woodcutter, much to her family's displeasure.
 Earlier in production, the film was titled The Girl with the Red Riding Hood.
 Although it was poorly received by critics—Mary Pols of Time named it one of the Top 10 Worst Movies of 2011—it had moderate box-office returns.
 The company's second release in 2011 was Detachment, a Tony Kaye-directed drama about the high school education system.
 George Clooney directed and co-produced the company's final film of the year The Ides of March, which is based on Beau Willimon's play Farragut North.
 Starring Ryan Gosling, Clooney and Philip Seymour Hoffman, this political drama takes place during a presidential primary, when an ambitious press secretary (Gosling) becomes embroiled in a political scandal.
 The film received positive reviews; one from The Guardian praised the direction and the performances of the cast.

-Martin Scorsese has directed three of the company's films, The Aviator (2004), Shutter Island (2010) and The Wolf of Wall Street (2013), all of which were successful.
+Martin Scorsese has directed four of the company's films, The Aviator (2004), Shutter Island (2010), The Wolf of Wall Street (2013), and Killers of the Flower Moon (2023), all of which were successful.

 Three films were produced by Appian Way in 2013; the first was Runner Runner, an ensemble crime thriller, which The Guardians Xan Brooks described as "a lazy, trashy film that barely goes through the motions".
 The thriller Out of the Furnace, the company's second release, was also negatively received by critics and was a box office bomb.
 Scorsese directed the company's final film in 2013—The Wolf of Wall Street, a biopic on the life of Jordan Belfort (DiCaprio), a New York stockbroker who runs a firm that engages in securities fraud and money laundering on Wall Street in the 1990s.
 The screenplay was adapted by Terence Winter from Belfort's memoir of the same name.
 The film was banned in Kenya, Malaysia and Nepal for its controversial depiction of events, explicit sexual content, profanity, and hard drug use.
 Nonetheless, it was a commercial success, becoming the 17th-highest-grossing film of 2013.
 The film was nominated for several Academy Awards, including Best Picture and Best Actor, although it failed to win in any category.